marcelosbrito/client-panel/README.md

-# Exercise tracker app
+# Client Panel app

-- This is a complete MERN stack exercise tracker application.
+- This is a complete MERN stack client panel application.

 # What I Learned